PASTAplus/PEP/peps/pep-25.md

 - XML report responses are buffered entirely in memory, causing risk with large result sets
 - The `resource_reads` aggregation table is manually maintained in application code and can drift out of sync
-- The schema contains significant redundancy (`userAgent`, `userid`) inflating storage on a high-volume append-only table
+- The schema contains significant redundancy (`userAgent`, `ediId`) inflating storage on a high-volume append-only table
 - The user-facing web UI is limited
 - The schema conflates low-value fields (`category`, `statusCode`, `authSystem`, `groups`) with high-value ones, and lacks fields needed for future requirements (IP address, EDI token, geolocation)
 - `serviceMethod` is a single opaque string; splitting into `service` + `method` improves queryability and normalization